19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b)

+15.5% of the Relevant Additional Wages.

+(b)

 5% of the Relevant Additional Wages.

+(b)

+12% of the Relevant Additional Wages.

+(b)

+5% of the Relevant Additional Wages.

+(b)

+11.5% of the Relevant Additional Wages.

+(b)

+5% of the Relevant Additional Wages.

+[S 843/2013 wef 01/01/2014]

 1D.
-Subject to paragraphs 1E to 7, with effect from 1st September 2012, the contributions payable by the employer (at full rates) and the amount recoverable from the employee’s wages (at graduated rates), for the period beginning on the first day of the calendar month following the first anniversary month and ending on the last day of the second anniversary month, are as follows:
+Subject to paragraphs 1E to 7, with effect from 1st January 2014, the contributions payable by the employer (at full rates) and the amount recoverable from the employee’s wages (at graduated rates), for the period beginning on the first day of the calendar month following the first anniversary month and ending on the last day of the second anniversary month, are as follows:

 (a) where the employee is not more than 55 years of age:

 35 years of age and below

-Above 35 but not more than
-50 years of age
+Above 35 but not more than 50 years of age

-Above 50 but not more than
-55 years of age
+Above 50 but not more than 55 years of age

 Total amount of the employee’s wages for the calendar month